Pokiri: Plot

 Meanwhile, Ali Bhai visits Hyderabad and assassinates Narayana, and meets Pandu to discuss the murder of a minister by blowing up children's balloons.
 Pandu rejects the plan as it would involve killing innocents.
 In the middle of their argument, the police raid the club and arrest Ali Bhai.
 Ali Bhai's gang members retaliate by kidnapping Qadri's daughter, drugging her and creating a lewd video of her which they threaten to release to the media if Ali Bhai is not released, forcing the embattled Qadri to release Ali Bhai, after which they release the video anyway, to Pandu's disgust.
 However, in her drugged state, Qadri's daughter inadvertently reveals that her father had placed an undercover officer as a mole in Ali Bhai's gang.
 With the help of Pasupathy, Ali Bhai finds out that the undercover IPS officer, Krishna Manohar, is the son of a retired Inspector Suryanarayana.
 Confronting Suryanarayana, Ali Bhai kills Pandu's friend and Suryanarayana's son, only for Suryanarayana to reveal that it was actually his adopted son, Ajay.
 Ali Bhai then kills Suryanarayana to lure the real Krishna Manohar.
 When Krishna Manohar actually turns up, everyone, especially Shruthi and Pasupathy are shocked to see that he is none other than Pandu.
 After Suryanarayana and Ajay's funeral, Pandu interrogates Pasupathy and has him call Ali Bhai to find out his location: Binny Mills.
 After having Pasupathy drive him there, Pandu proceeds to dispatch Ali Bhai's men one by one, and finally confronts Ali Bhai.
 Forcibly reminded of Qadri's warning about not meeting the right guy, Ali Bhai tries to reason with Pandu and attempts to kill him, only for Pandu to slice his throat, killing him.
 After calling Qadri to inform him that his daughter's safe, Pandu shocks Pasupathy by informing Qadri of his death.
-A confused Pasupathy draws his gun on him, but is shot dead by Pandu who reminds him that once he commits to anything, he won't even listen to himself, referencing the earlier threat he made to Pasupathy.
+A confused Pasupathy draws his gun on him, but is shot dead by Pandu who reminds him that okka sari nenu commit ayithe naa maata nene vinanu (transl.
+Once I commit to anything, I won't even listen to myself), referencing the earlier threat he made to Pasupathy.